-The high quality of Coastal Fertility Specialists care continues with our “cutting edge” embryology laboratory headed up by two of the nation’s leading embryologists, Kathy Miller, HCLD and Dr. Ted Thomas, PhD, HCLD.
-The laboratory uses the latest third generation embryo incubators coupled with the use of embryo isolettes to minimize the amount of time an embryo is out of it’s normal physiological environment.
+The high quality of Coastal Fertility Specialists care continues with our “cutting edge” embryology laboratory headed up by our onsite, high complexity laboratory director, Dr. Jeff Gray, PhD, HCLD.
+The laboratory uses the latest third generation embryo incubators coupled with the use of embryo isolettes to minimize the amount of time an embryo is out of its normal physiological environment.
 Assisted hatching is utilized when necessary to improve implantation along with vitrification techniques to maximize egg and embryo cryopreservation survival.

 How Can You Understand A Center’s Specific Pregnancy Rate?

 In order to provide the highest level of care for you, we are proud members of the Society for Assisted Reproductive Technology (SART) and report our annual pregnancy rates to SART.
 SART then performs random audits verifying results and publishes our results and other center’s results in an easy to understand format.
 Please click here to view our 2016 assisted reproductive technology success rates.
 There are many variables to consider and we are happy to guide you through that discussion during your new patient consult.

 We are proud of our pregnancy rates.
 To help you understand the impact of our individualized patient care on our patient’s pregnancy rates, we have added our most recent pregnancy rates from the year 2019.
 Below is a graph of the clinical pregnancy rate (pregnancy within the uterus with fetal cardiac activity at 7 weeks of pregnancy) from the use of the first embryo transferred from an egg retrieval during the calendar year 2018.